-In the past three decades, clipless pedals and shoes have been used almost exclusively at the top of the sport and various shoe brands have emerged to further improve pedalling efficiency with the introduction of stiff carbon fibre soles and various fastening systems for improved power transfer.
+In the past three decades, clipless cycling shoes and pedals have been used almost exclusively at the top of the sport and various shoe brands have emerged to further improve pedalling efficiency with the introduction of stiff carbon fibre soles and various fastening systems for improved power transfer.

 Best cycling shoes

-Laces may appear a bit old fashioned but the Giro's Empire SLX are still competitive with other shoes on the market
+Laces may appear a bit old fashioned but the Giro Empire SLX are still competitive with the best cycling shoes on the market

 Sizes available: EU 39-48 | Claimed weight: 370g (size 42.5) | Fastening system: Lace | Colours: 3 | As worn by: Elie Gesbert